purplesyringa/site/blog/the-ram-myth/index.md

 intro: |
     The RAM myth is a belief that modern computer memory resembles perfect random-access memory.
 Cache is seen as an optimization for small data: if it fits in L2, it's going to be processed faster; if it doesn't, there's nothing we can do.

-    Most likely, you believe that pseudocode like this is the fastest way to shard data:
+    Most likely, you believe that code like this is the fastest way to shard data (I'm using Python as pseudocode; pretend I used your favorite low-level language):

     ```python
     groups = [[] for _ in range(n_groups)]